Nigel-Ho23/CCCtools/README.md

 pacman::p_load_gh("Nigel-Ho23/CCCtools")
 ```

-## Example
+## Example data

-This is a basic example which shows you how to solve a common problem:
+`NL` is a Seurat object created from the example dataset in the the
+CellChat tutorial.
+See the `create_NL.R` script in data-raw folder.

 ``` r
 library(CCCtools)